Below is a photographic copy of the original

 The Neptune &

-Pluto cases are
+Pluto predictions are

 utterly different (reality-grounded perturbation-math vs 100% luck).